NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

         "fs-abcdef012345"     : "password2"
       }
 ```
-- You have applied the necessary  SACLS to the files you want to audit.
+- You have applied the necessary SACLs to the files you want to audit.
+The knowledge base article linked above provides guidance on how to do this.
 - You have created a role with the necessary permissions to allow the Lambda function to do the following:

 <table>